Zell am See and Kaprun Ski Resorts.

-The Schmittenhöhe Mountain (2000m) – Zell, the Kitsteinhorn Glacier (3202m) and the Maiskogel (1675m) both in Kaprun, all together make up the Europa Sports Region.
+The Schmittenhöhe Mountain (2,000m) – Together Zell, the Kitsteinhorn Glacier (3,202m) and the Maiskogel (1,675m) make up the Europa Sports Region.
 The 130km of pistes have a lot of variety and some challenging terrain, including the World Cup Run, and year round glacier skiing.

-Zell am See is a year-round holiday destination that doesn’t rely entirely on skiers; its main activity is hiking and marked paths are kept open through the winter, even at high altitudes, with the 2,000m Schmittenhöhe Mountain having the best views.
+Europa Sports is a year-round holiday destination that doesn’t rely entirely on skiers.
+Its main activity is hiking and marked paths are kept open through the winter, even at high altitudes.
+The 2,000m Schmittenhöhe Mountain has the best views.
 The views are even better if you take off from the Schmittenhöhe attached to a paraglider.
 Or you can head below sea level – into a 40km limestone cave system.

 Also on offer: skating on the lake, ice sailing and snow kiting (kite surfing on snow), horse riding, ice driving, tobogganing and even a rifle range, along with miles of Cross-country Skiing, before relaxing in the fantastic Tauern spa Centre.